BCIT-LTC/scheduler-api/README.md

-# OpenLabs Scheduler API
+# OpenLab Scheduler Api

-_This is the API and works as a backend for OpenLabs Scheduler WEB_
+> This is the API and works as a backend for OpenLabs Scheduler WEB

-## General description of the project
-OpenLabs Scheduler is a web application designed for BCIT's Nursing students and instructors.
-Students will be able to view the current schedule for the OpenLab as well as access surveys that will help the instructors gain insights on their student's learning.
+OpenLab Scheduler is a web application designed to help BCIT's Nursing instructors communicate the calendar of the OpenLab to students.
+Students are also able to view announcements about the lab and take surveys that help instructors gain insights into students' learning.

 ## Required Technologies